 I was now on the helm of this last leg and I cried "Reef the main, furl the genoa, balance the boat."
 We all knew our individual tasks and quickly went about them together.
 I tacked us back east towards the shore.
 As we cleared Cowan Point, Bowen Island’s southeasterly outcrop, we picked up the north easterly outflow from Howe Sound.
 With our jib halyard as tight as a piano string we still were able to get the tel-tales laying horzontally straight back against the jib as the bow parted the waves that bawled over the foredeck.
 We had a strong and steady go of it.
 I could feel the rudder pushing back.
 Beating hard to windward ClaraALLEGRO dug into the sea like the blade of a skate biting into cold ice.
 With 20-25 knots of wind we found ourselves flying through the blue sky and the cold water holding our rhumline and averaging 7.5 knots.
 As luck would have it, the wind persistently veered to the east and then south-east putting our False Creek destination directly in front of our forestay.

 Without changing tacks the wind lifted us- smiling and proud- between the welcoming arms of English Bay.
 The forged partnership of sails, keel, rudder, wind and water had worked for us; taking us all home again with no regrets.

-Marc Hess- is a lifelong sailor of dinghies and Keelboats, author, publisher and communications sales executive located in Fredricksberg, Texas.
-Marc and his wife Lauri are sailing again with Carl, Geir and Steve to Corfu, Greece and the Ionian Sea in September 2017.
+Marc Hess- is a lifelong sailor of dinghies and Keelboats, author, publisher and communications sales executive is located in Fredricksberg, Texas.
+Marc and his wife Lorrie are sailing again with Carl, Geir and Steve to Corfu, Greece and the Ionian Sea in September 2017.